icerpc/icerpc-docs/pages/icerpc-core/dependency-injection/dispatch-pipeline-with-di.md

 ## Traditional dispatch pipeline

-A traditional dispatch pipeline is fairly static: you create a [Router](csharp:IceRpc.Router), add a few middleware, map or mount a small number leaf dispatchers in this router and then let your server dispatch incoming requests to this router.
+A traditional dispatch pipeline is fairly static: you create a [Router][router], add a few middleware, map or mount a small number of leaf dispatchers in this router and then let your server dispatch incoming requests to this router.

 The leaf dispatchers (typically Slice services) are mapped or mounted at fixed path (such as `/greeter` or `/admin/greeter-manager`).
 These dispatchers are singletons (or singleton-like) with the same lifetime as the router and the server.

-The middleware in your dispatch pipeline communicate with each others using [features](csharp:IceRpc.IncomingRequest#IceRpc_IncomingRequest_Features): an upstream middleware sets a feature that a downstream middleware can retrieve.
+The middleware in your dispatch pipeline communicate with each others using [features][incoming-request-features]: an upstream middleware sets a feature that a downstream middleware can retrieve.
 The leaf dispatcher can also communicate with these middleware using the same features.

 This works well for many applications.
 However, this is not the typical model when using DI.